 Example: X, Y and Z are partners in a trading firm.
 They decide that no partner shall have the right to borrow beyond Rs.
 20,000 without the consent of other partners.
 X without consulting Y and Z borrows from W Rs.
 25,000 in the name of the firm and utilised the same in paying of the firm's debts.
-The firm is liable to pay W if W is unaware of the restriction but it will not be liable to pay iMff W was aware of such restriction.
+The firm is liable to pay W If W is unavarea of the cestretion but it will not be table G pay iMff W was aware of such restriction.